chupre/Automobile-Traffic-Simulation/README.md

   For V. 👤:\
 🔴 Develop algorithms for cross.\
 🔴 Develop algorithms for overtake.\
-🔴 Try to fix a bug with cars going through each other.
+🟢 Try to fix a bug with cars going through each other.\
+🔴 Develop a way to count the traffic density.